urbit/docs/tutorials/arvo/gall.md

 we don't take any other immediate action.
 If it was both off and not in progress, then we send an HTTP request.

-If the argument is neither 'off' nor 'on', then we assume it's an actual url, so we save it in `target`.
+If the argument is neither `'off'` nor `'on'`, then we assume it's an actual url, so we save it in `target`.

 Here's the move that sends the HTTP request: